shastazazz/maxie.rodeo/_posts/2024-03-06-DerivativeOne.md

 <div>
     <div class="closereadjust">
-        &nbsp;&nbsp;&nbsp;Along the western slopes of the Oregon Coastal Range . . .
+        Along the western slopes of the Oregon Coastal Range . . .
         come look: the hysterical crashing of tributaries as they merge into the Wakonda Auga River . . .
     </div>